BEd (Hons), University of Leeds; MEd James Cook University (JCU); PhD, JCU

 2015: McFarland, L., & Fenton, A. Evaluation of a newly developed strengths-based, recovery-focused program for parents with mental health issues, Hume Partners in Recovery Innovation Fund.

-2015: Ross Circuit Preschool with, Fenton, A., MacDonald, A., & McFarland, L: A strengths approach resource package for supporting children and families, Community-University partnerships, CSU Head of Campus Grant, Regional Schools Development Program.
+2015: Ross Circuit Preschool with, Fenton, A., MacDonald, A., & McFarland, L: A strengths approach resource package for supporting children and families, Community-University partnerships, Charles Sturt Head of Campus Grant, Regional Schools Development Program.

 2013: Sumsion, J., Harrison, L., & Irvine, S., with Fenton, A., et al. An investigation of Goodstart's centre-based processes in engaging with the Australian Children's Education and Care, Goodstart Early Learning.